solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 Because the issue discussed above is of tremendous importance to modern science, and because of the lively discussion it arouses in the participating circles, the editorial board believes that Dr. Weinland's preceding explanations should be immediately followed by Dr. Otto Hahn's comments.
 Dr. Otto Hahn writes:

-In No. 20 of "Ausland" Mr. Anton Rzehak from Brünn goes against the "Organisms of the Meteorite".
+In No. 20 of _Das Ausland_ Mr. Anton Rzehak from Brünn goes against the "Organisms of the Meteorite".

 His evidence is essentially the following:

 1\.
 The Paris Academy has not accepted the case.

 2\.
-Hahn's properties of organic nature are not correctly stated, because two of the five characteristics given are not themselves evidence of an organism.
+Hahn's conditions for organic nature are not correctly stated, because two of the five characteristics given are not themselves evidence of an organism.

 3\.
-There are — here Mr. Rzehak refers to a mineral with a question mark (feldspar (?)), which has quite clear columnar constructions but are admittedly not radially arranged — also tubular formations in the mineral kingdom, thus he concludes that the tubes in the chondrites are not necessarily of organic origin.
+There are — and here Mr. Rzehak refers to a mineral with a question mark (feldspar (?)) that has quite clear columnar constructions but are admittedly not radially arranged — also tubular formations in the mineral kingdom, thus he concludes that the tubes in the chondrites are not necessarily of organic origin.

 4\.
-Enstatite and tourmaline have transverse fissures which can easily be confused with transverse partition walls of organisms.
+Enstatite and tourmaline have transverse fissures that can easily be confused with the transverse partition walls of organisms.

 5\.
 In the "feldspar (?)" mineral Mr. Rzehak sees several inclusions with longitudinally arranged rows: he therefore concludes that "obviously" such inclusions in the chondrite minerals have been mistaken for "perforations".